 North Central Behavioral Health Systems

-In November of 2017, North Central Behavioral Health Systems opened an office co-located in the basement of OSF HealthCare Center for Health - Streator.
+North Central Behavioral Health Systems opened an office co-located on the third floor of OSF HealthCare Center for Health - Streator.
 North Central Behavioral Health Systems is a nonprofit corporation providing a wide variety of community education, prevention, mental health, and substance treatment services through ten service location facilities in Central and North Central Illinois as well as intensive home and community-based and related services.
 The organization serves over five thousand patients per year from more than one hundred communities in La Salle, Bureau, Putnam, Marshall, Stark, Fulton and McDonough Counties